 Our Conference and Events Team is responsible for organising NSAMR conferences and events.
 We aim to provide opportunities to medical students all over the country.
-Our three schemes are the following:
+Our four schemes are the following:

 Following on from previous annual events in Edinburgh, Newcastle, Cardiff, Birmingham and Manchester the next conference (2018) will be held in London and hosted by King’s College London’s student medical research society CARS.
 The 2018 conference will follow on from the previous events and will contain a number of oral presentations, posters, plenary speakers, workshops and participation from local 6th form students.
 The main focus of this medical student conference is to provide students across the UK with the opportunity to present their work.
 There is also an opportunity for some selected high-quality work to be published in NSAMR journal.
 See the event page for this year’s conference for more information.

 The aim of the NSAMR Virtual Conference is to provide further opportunities for students to participate in a student research conference, especially for those who are unable to travel.
 Each society can simply book a room to live-stream the event and students are able to present their work through the internet too.
 Prizes may be awarded to students based on votes while posters and presentations of a sufficient quality may potentially be invited to the NSAMR Annual Conference 2018 in London.
 In addition to the above, there is scope for talks and workshops to be held throughout the virtual conference.

 The NSAMR events scheme also involves live-streaming of talks.
 There are two ways that societies can participate: (1) Join a session, or (2) host a session.